ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 ```
 25 Lines of code to get a "primitive" microframework, a lot of stuff is needed to validate and improve but it's a good start.
 As you can see the performance is not too good because we are adding a lot of listeners to the dom to check the changes, what if we need to change 1000 inputs at the same time?, Do we need to add 4000 listeners?

-Taking as reference the some patterns to improve the performance first we can put an id to identify the scope of our app in the dom.
+Improve the performance with an  id to identify the scope of our app in the DOM.
 ```html
 <!DOCTYPE html>
 <html lang="en">